Want to share your typeform on your website? Head to Share and you’ll find three ways to do so – as a popup, a standard

-Highlighted above you can see the three main embedding options, Standard, Full page and Popup.
+Above, you can see the three main embedding options: Standard, Full page, and Popup.

 1. Standard embed

 A standard embedded typeform will load in your website wherever you decide to put it.
 You can see a preview of your embedded typeform in the main panel, labelled 1.

 You can change embed settings in the menu by clicking Standard, Full page or Popup.
 Choose the height and width of your typeform, and you can also choose to activate Seamless mode.

 This is designed to make typeforms look even better when embedded in your site, blending into the color scheme and design of your page.